 How Unemployment and Taxes Work

-If you lose your job, you may be entitled to unemployment benefits through your state if your separation occurred through no fault of your own (you cannot quit or be fired for gross negligence) and if you meet certain income requirements set by your state.
+If you lose your job, you may be entitled to unemployment benefits through your state if your separation occurred through no fault of your own and if you meet certain income requirements set by your state.

 Your employer pays for unemployment benefits via employment taxes and the benefits are administered by your state.
 Some states require taxes by employees that also pay into the fund.
 If you are in the District of Columbia, the taxes are paid into the Federal Unemployment Trust Fund, which administers the benefits.